ABCCC Logo

 Col Robert Walters was the Hillsboro Orbit Commander and my DABS was Lt Col Grover Heater but I also flew with Col Branson Wood.
 MSgt John Kirkendahl was the Hillsboro Orbit NCOIC and MSgt Allan Guibert was the Hillsboro NCOIC of Radio Operations.

 There was a certain Major Hugh Cox III who I remember very well from the 7 ACCS.
-He later became Major General Hugh Cox III, Commander of NATO AWACS when I was stationed in Geilenkirchen, Germany.
+He later became Major General Hugh Cox III, Commander of NATO AWACS when I was stationed at Geilenkirchen NATO AB, West Germany from 1985 to 1988.

 I managed to fly 100 combat missions over Steel Tiger in 12 months and accumulated 1,300 flying hours in the ABCCC EC-130E.